-The festival also takes place in two other locations, the first being Tsudome, a large sports dome located only a short distance from Odori Park.
+As well as Odori Park, the Sapporo Snow Festival takes place in two other locations, the first being Tsudome, a large sports dome located only a short distance from the park.
 The dome celebrates the festival with fun-packed winter activities including snow rafting, huge snow slides and sledging slopes.
 Tsudome also showcases snow sculptures crafted to utter perfection and offers delicious food on the multiple tempting stands.

 Susukino is the third location to celebrate this impressive event by transforming into the perfect winter’s dream.
 Usually, Susukino is an entertaining, bustling area but in the spirit of snow sculpting, the district admirably evolves into a beautifully mesmerising icy celebration for a week.
 The ‘Enjoy the Ice’ themed site exhibits approximately 100 grand ice sculptures, many of which are once again lit up with captivating, bright colours making the experience all the more enthralling for visitors.